byeokim/gmailpush/README.md

 Messages can be filtered by options.
 For example, `messages` in the following usage will be an array of messages that have `INBOX` label in their `labelIds` and have added `IMPORTANT` label to their `labelIds`.

-Return value of this method includes attachment data as `Buffer`.
+Return value of this method includes attachment data as Buffer.
 Alternatively you can use `getMessagesWithoutAttachment()` which doesn't include attachment data.

 Gmail API sends push notifications for many reasons of which some are not related to four history types, i.e. `messageAdded`, `messageDeleted`, `labelAdded` and `labelRemoved`.
 So this method will return an empty array if an element of history array doesn't have `messagesAdded`, `messagesDeleted`, `labelsAdded` or `labelsRemoved` as its property.